 Julia is a Community Development and Arts Leader, and through her experiences and passion for educating and spreading beautiful music to others she has won three grants, funding her original Hear Us!
 Women Composer Concert/Lecture Series.
 Julia toured her series in Boston these past two Springs, empowering the audience through these passionate women's struggles and accomplishments, fostering the idea that classical music is a powerful platform for social change, while sharing beautiful song to many audiences.

 She held many fellowships and positions at NEC, including in the Entrepreneurial Musicianship and Community Performances and Partnerships Office.
 This past year Julia was Executive Director of the Non-Profit Nova, where she led a team of four, and curated multiple Boston community multi-media arts performances.

-Singing highlights include performances of the First Lady in the Magic Flute with the New York Lyric Opera Summer Festival at the National Opera Center and at Carnegie Hall.
+Singing highlights include premiering the role of Virginia in The Project at Lincoln Center, the world premier of Shivoham - The Quest with Chandrika Tandon at The Kennedy Center, and performances of the First Lady in the Magic Flute with the New York Lyric Opera Summer Festival at the National Opera Center and at Carnegie Hall.
 Other highlights include being the first high school student to sing a solo aria at Boston University Tanglewood Institute Honor’s Recital in Ozawa Hall, as well as being an NPR From the Top Finalist.
-Julia has had several fellowships throughout Boston including an Individual, Storytelling, and Winter Caroling with the NEC Community Performance and Partnership Office.
+Julia has had several fellowships throughout Boston and New York.

-Fall of 2019 Julia will begin her Master's in Music Theatre at NYU Steinhardt.
+Currently, Julia is pursuing her Master's in Music Theatre with a Vocal Pedagogy Certificate at NYU Steinhardt.

 Julia loves travel, dance, yoga, reading, journaling, and relaxing with friends.
 She is an avid hiker, as she she grew up on a mountain in the beautiful Hudson Valley.
 You will most likely find her outside enjoying nature when she is not in the practice room.